Ten years as a Kirtan band

 Getting bigger

-At this point we got bigger by adding two musicians who could blend with what we'd created and add their own unique flavor.
+At this point we expanded by adding two musicians who could blend with what we'd created while adding their own unique flavor.
 Vocalist Michele Heaphy arrived in 2018, initially as a response singer, later as a chant leader with her own original compositions.
-Bassist Bill McCrossen arrived in 2019.
-He seamlessly fit in with the group, adding his tasteful, funky and soulful sounds while driving the energy of the group.
+Bassist Bill McCrossen arrived in 2019, seamlessly fitting in with the group and adding his tasteful, funky and soulful sounds while driving the energy forward.

 What we're oriented toward